 The Pohatcong Creek winds thirty miles through Warren County from its source just west of Hackettstown to the Delaware River south of Phillipsburg, following another of the many Appalachian ridges that run across Northwest New Jersey.
 Its watershed lies parallel and between those of the Musconetcong River to the south and the Pequest to the north.
 Just about halfway along its route down the to Delaware Valley, the river crosses State Route 31 between Oxford and Washington Borough.
-As it approaches Mine Hill Road, butting up to Round Top Mountain, the river enters Washington Township Park, part of the Pohatcong Creek Natural Area, and home to the recently established Pohatcong Native Arboretum.
+As it approaches Mine Hill Road, butting up to Round Top Mountain, the river enters Washington Township Park, part of the Pohatcong Creek Natural Area, and home to the Pohatcong Native Arboretum.

 The proliferation of non-native species of flora and fauna in New Jersey has long been a concern for ecologists, especially in our fragile wetlands where a sustainable natural balance is imperative.
 Conservancies all over the state are reestablishing native species wherever they can.
 Here at the arboretum, visitors can see exactly what some of those plants are.